Kentucky Wander

 I didn’t ride enough through the week, so even with today’s ride, I only have 91.8 miles for the week.

-4 Responses to “Kentucky Wander”
+4 thoughts on “Kentucky Wander”

-Looks like a nice day.
+1. Looks like a nice day.
 I found the terrain in that area to not be too bad, but last summer on my near Danville I just about died from the heat.

 Glad yours turned out better.

-4. It was a wonderful ride.
+2. It was a wonderful ride.
 I did get a little more sunburned that I originally thought.
 I wish I were at the houseboat now, just so I could jump in the water and cool down my skin.